-The methodology used in the process of defining a new generalization policy was as follows:
+The methodology used in the process of defining a new generalisation policy was as follows :

 - a.
 Define the overall purpose of largest scale, second scale, third scale coverage.
-These definitions will then be used as benchmarks. - b.
+These definitions to then act as benchmarks. - b.
 Using these benchmarks, map all major charting features to them in the form of a matrix. - c.
-Consider how the generalized 'areas' are to be displayed on the face of the SNC and decide the best option. - d.
-Test the display and generalization guidance on various charts and define any exceptions. - e.
-Define the final generalization policy. - f.
-Consider implementation and the way ahead.
+Consider how the generalised 'areas' are to be displayed on the face of the SNC and decide the best option. - d.
+Test the display and generalisation guidance on various charts and define any exceptions. - e.
+Consider the impact this will have on the ENC. - f.
+Define the final generalisation policy.

-Briefly, taking each in turn:
+Briefly, taking each in turn :.

 a.
-DEFINE THE PURPOSE OF EACH SNC SCALE BAND.
+DEFINE THE PURPOSE OF EACH SNC SCALEBAND.

-In order to define basic generalization rules, the general purpose of each scale band had to be defined.
-After consultation, the final definitions are as follows:
+In order to define basic generalisation rules, the general purpose of each scale band had to be defined.
+After consultation, the final definitions are as follows :

-Largest scale - enough detail to ensure safe navigation for various vessel types and meet navigation and other stakeholder requirements subject to clarity of display at the scale of the chart ie if the largest scale is relatively small then full detail cannot be shown.
+Largest scale - enough detail to ensure safe navigation for various vessel types (this is a primary charting area) and meet navigation and stakeholder requirements subject to clarity of display at the scale of the chart ie if the largest scale is relatively small then full detail cannot be shown.

-Second scale - sufficient detail for safe navigation, in all but the most complicated areas.
-Non critical features generalized.
+Second scale - sufficient detail to navigate on, in all but the most complicated areas.
+Non critical features generalised.
 This caters for leisure craft and the situation where the second scale Admiralty chart is the first scale INT chart.

 Third Scale - Planning and situational awareness only.
-Not enough detail to navigate on; larger scales will need to be used for safe navigation.
+Not enough detail to navigate on.
+Larger scales to be used for safe navigation.